przhu/przhu.github.io/_posts/2012-08-25-mach-message-and-bootstrap-server-on-os-x.md

 Use this API to receive a port with send right.
-Mach allows one task hold multiple reference to the same send right, but mach limits total send right reference count and dead port reference count a task can hold, so pay attenion to right reference leak.
+Mach allows one task hold multiple reference to the same send right, but mach limits total send right reference count and dead port reference count a task can hold, so pay attention to right reference leak.

 	AVAILABLE_MAC_OS_X_VERSION_10_0_AND_LATER_BUT_DEPRECATED_IN_MAC_OS_X_VERSION_10_5
 	kern_return_t